SCVOA Executive Board

 President

-Mayor, Village Lloyd Harbor
+Mayor, Village of Lloyd Harbor

 Hon.
 Dennis M. Siry